-Property NSW and the City have continued to discuss the potential transfer of some Place Management NSW (the former Sydney Harbour Foreshore Authority) land and assets and associated maintenance services to the City.
-Council officers are seeking further information from Property NSW in order to develop an understanding of the full impact of acquiring such assets on our resourcing and operational capacity and the terms under which such assets would be transferred.
+Property NSW and the City have continued to discuss the potential transfer of some Place Management NSW (the former Sydney Harbour Foreshore Authority) land and assets and associated maintenance obligations to the City.
+Council officers are seeking further information from Property NSW to evaluate the full operational impact in the event assets are transferred.
 The Long Term Financial Plan does not include any provision for owning, controlling, maintaining or operating assets and services currently controlled by Place Management NSW